-When you hire a private investigator, they are employed by you.
-Make sure they are properly insured before hiring them to work on your case.
-If not, damages could fall on you in an instance they cause damage to property or get hurt while working.
+Before you hire a private investigator, know they are employed by you.
+Ensure they are properly insured before hiring them to work on your case.
+If not, damages could fall on you if they cause damage to a property of get hurt on the job.
 Additionally, most states require those practicing investigative services to be licensed and bonded.
-Ask to see a copy of your PI's license, if they cannot produce it keep looking.
-Experience goes a long way when choosing the right investigator.
-Most PI's have military, law enforcement, or security backgrounds giving them more insight to investigation practices.
-When interviewing your candidates, ask them about previous cases they have been involved in and what specialties they have.
-Finally, always require your PI's to sign a contract stating their reason for hire and what services you will receive.
-If they refuse, keep looking!
+You can ask to see a copy of your investigator’s license and you should be suspicious if they refuse.
+Also make sure they have the right experience.
+Most private investigators have military, law enforcement, or security backgrounds that aid them in providing accurate results.

 Use the search utility on the top of this page or select from a state listed below to find a private investigator, or give us a call at (888) 997-4669.